Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 6. Tests, Allies, Enemies
 Episodes: 10, 11, 12, 13, 14, 15, 16, 17

-Spike calls MAx to the cave again to show him more items or information that he discovered
+Spike calls Max to the cave again to show him more items or information that he discovered

+During the tournament Max and Spike learn that the tournament is influenced by quatum mechanics rather than gems

 After words Spike can nologer restrain his self and releases the information to the public